jarleven/NetworkHOWTO/OpenWrt/VPN.md

 ### Personal settings (username and password)

-Add (or modify) the following line to your .ovpn file (S
+Add (or modify) the following line to your .ovpn file This will tell the system that your credentials (username/password) is in the file called secret

 ```
 auth-user-pass secret